medinaj22/datascience/projectCode/BIOL185/shinyImprovement/README.md

 is the most recent language I learned and still fresh in my mind.
 I also did not add it to my Shiny app do to have problems integrating Python into R with a package created by R developers.
 Due to the dataset being very large and GitHub having a limit on the size of files uploaded, I have uploaded the file to Box and included a link for access.

+NOTE: If using Google Colab, there may be issues as certain packages are not installed ans should be installed using either pip or conda.
+Check with your IT department to find out which packages must be installed.
+I used Anaconda meaning the packages I needed were already installed.

 https://wlu.box.com/s/bxhsbweq15x7zd7yoyx1dyfktxy1zxit